-Previously, I had been using Yoast SEO (which is also on this list) but Rank Math brings significantly better results.
+Previously, I had been using Yoast SEO (which is also on this list).

-Redirection is an excellent plugin that allows you to easily create redirects from one URL to another one.
-This option is useful if you change the URL of one of your articles or delete an old article (with some backlinks) and you want to create a redirect to another article or to the homepage to avoid a 404 error and pass some link juice to it.
+Redirection is an excellent plugin that allows you to create redirects from one URL to another one easily.
+This option is useful if you change the URL of one of your articles or delete an old article (with some backlinks), and you want to create a redirect to another article or to the homepage to avoid a 404 error and pass some link juice to it.

 This plugin allows you to add social icons (with links to your social profiles) to your website.

 Adds schema.org markups to the webpage.
-This is one of quite important elements of SEO.
+This is one of the quite important elements of SEO.